back to the MAIN INDEX

 All right, said the king, I'll keep my promise

-But I must confess
+But I confess

 That I wouldn't like to have any regret;